neelaydoshi/PINNs-for-Beginners/README.md

 Next we will solve a more useful problem, heat-transfer in a rod, considering both 1D and 2D rod, along with Dirichlet and Neumann boundary conditions.

 The tutorials are in the following sequence:
-1. Pendulum \b
+1. Pendulum
-  a.
-Forward Problem \b
+   - Forward Problem
-  b.
-Inverse Problem \b
+   - Inverse Problem
-2. Heat Transfer \b
+2. Heat Transfer (Steady-state, Dirichlet and Neumann B.C)
-  a.
-1-Dimension \b
+   - 1D Forward Problem
-  b.
-2-Dimension \b
+   - 2D Forward Problem